Are you looking for some simple and fun games to play with your dog inside?

 4. Which Hand Game

 “Which hand game” is the most basic guessing game that you can teach to your dog early.
 The only things that you need are his favorite treats and your hands.
 Start out by placing a treat in one of your hands.
 Close your fist and encourage your dog to choose which hand it’s in.
 When he chooses the correct hand, praise him and give him the treat.
-If he chooses incorrectly, encourages him to try again.
+If he chooses the wrong hand, tell him to try again.
 It might take a few rounds until your dog gets the hang of the game.

 5. Three Cup Game